tian2992/belvo-python/docs/resources.md

 ```

 ### List and filtering
-In order to make easier to find a `Account` (or many of them), it is possible to
+In order to make easier to find a `Transaction` (or many of them), it is possible to
 filter the results.

-If not filters are provided, you will get all `accounts` that you have registered.
+If no filters are provided, you will get all `transactions` that you have registered.

 **Method:**
 ```python